Model for bubble nucleation efficiency of low-energy nuclear recoils in bubble chambers for dark matter detection: Bubble formation: Molecular dynamics simulations

 \section{Bubble formation: Molecular dynamics simulations}

 The Seitz model describes the minimum energy required to form an initial bubble of radius $r_c$ and the conditions for the bubble to continuously grow and expand.
-However, the mechanism for forming the initial proto-bubble remains unclear.
-To address this, we use Molecular Dynamics (MD) simulations to study the energy deposited through the nuclear recoil and the initial bubble growth.
-The MD simulation is performed using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) program \cite{Plimpton:2021}.
-In LAMMPS, we use the Lennard--Jones (LJ) potential to describe the interaction between atoms.
-In practice, to avoid unnecessarily heavy computation, we take advantage of the truncated shifted-force Lennard--Jones (TSF-LJ) potential, which can accurately describe the superheated system \cite{Denzel:2016epc, Kozynets:2019ihv}.
+However, the mechanism for forming the initial protobubble remains unclear.
+To address this, we use MD simulations to study the energy deposited through the nuclear recoil and the initial bubble growth.
+The MD simulation is performed using the Large-scale Atomic/Molecular Massively Parallel Simulator (\lammp{}) program \cite{Plimpton:2021}.
+In \lammp{}, we use the Lennard-Jones (LJ) potential to describe the interaction between atoms.
+In practice, to avoid unnecessarily heavy computation, we take advantage of the truncated shifted-force LJ potential, which can accurately describe the superheated system \cite{Denzel:2016epc, Kozynets:2019ihv} and provides a direct relationship between the simulation and the real temperature of the detector \cite{Errington:2003}.

 In MD simulations, all quantities are unitless and are referred to as LJ units.
-They are expressed as multiples of some fundamental parameters $m$ (atomic mass), $\sigma$ (inter-molecular distance), $\epsilon$ (interaction energy), respectively, that depend on the target fluid under consideration.
+They are expressed as multiples of some fundamental parameters $m$ (atomic mass), $\sigma$ (intermolecular distance), and $\epsilon$ (interaction energy), respectively, that depend on the target fluid under consideration.
 We also set the Boltzmann constant $k_B=1$.
-The transformation between SI and LJ units is shown in Table ~\ref{tab:lj_units}.
+The transformation between \textit{Système International} and LJ units is shown in Table ~\ref{tab:lj_units}.

-LAMMPS simulates the motion and interactions of atoms in a system using the LJ potential.
+\lammp{} simulates the motion and interactions of atoms in a system using the LJ potential.
 In our work, we perform our simulation using periodic boundary conditions.
-To create a superheated state we use the NVE mode with constant particle number, volume, and energy.
+To create a superheated state, we use the $NVE$ mode with constant particle number, volume, and energy.
 We use the superheated environment to simulate the energy deposition resulting from the track of an ionizing particle due to nuclear recoil.
 To model the track length, we defined it as a narrow cylinder with a length of $l_{c}$.
 The volume of the cylinder is calculated using the formula

-For all simulations, we fix the cylinder radius to be $r_{\mathrm{cyl}}=2\sigma$, as varying $r_{\mathrm{cyl}}$ between 2 and 5$\sigma$ does not affect bubble formation.
+For all simulations, we fix the cylinder radius to be $r_{\mathrm{cyl}}=2\sigma$, as varying $r_{\mathrm{cyl}}$ between 2$\sigma$ and 5$\sigma$ does not affect bubble formation.
 To simulate the energy deposition event, we rescale the temperature of the target atoms inside the cylinder region by using the equipartition theorem as